h2r/IPC/scoping/downward_translate/README.md

 # Downward Translate

-This code was copied from https://github.com/aibasel/downward/tree/main/src/translate and lightly modified to be used with the oo_scoping library.
+This code was copied from https://github.com/aibasel/downward/tree/main/src/translate and lightly modified to be used with the scoping library.
 The main changes were:

 1. Using absolute imports
 2. A few type hints